moe01324/ESP32_OilTemp/README.md

 Receiving Oil Temp from an additional VDO Temp Sensor on the ESP32 ESP32 shows Oil Temp on the mini display in the dashboard Cycling through different display options via physical switch in the glovebox.
-  Default: Show oil temp under 80°C and over 110°C.
+  Default: Show oil temp under 80°C and over 120°C, disable display between these values.
-  Option1: Show oil temp always.
+  Option1: Show always the current oil temp.
   Option2: Show Cayman logo.
   Option3: Disable screen.
-ESP32 provides Oil Temp via Bluetooth Serial to a mobile phone OTA update for the ESP32, software can be adapted without physical access to the ESP
+ESP32 provides Oil Temp via Bluetooth Serial to a mobile phone.
+OTA update for the ESP32, software can be adapted without physical access to the ESP.
+Important because it now sits behind the radio...

 ## Components Used